Quinten Pounds

 Quinten Pounds (born December 31, 1996) is an American football wide receiver.
-He also played for the Cologne Centurions of the European League of Football.
+He played for the Cologne Centurions of the European League of Football.
 He played college football for the University of Washington.

 Early life

 Pounds was born in Cypress, California and went to Cypress High School, where he participated in basketball and track and field as a high jumper, in addition to football.
 As a senior in 2014, he led the Centurions to an 8–3 record as the team's leading receiver (29 catches for 570 yards and eight touchdowns) and leading rusher (788 yards and 11 touchdowns), earning Empire League MVP and first-team All-County honors.

 College career

 On October 29, 2014, Pounds committed to the University of Washington and the Washington Huskies football program.
 In five seasons he suffered three season ending injuries in 2015, 2017 and 2018.
 Because of that, he redshirted his 2016 freshman and 2017 sophomore year.